domosekai/domosekai.github.io/sstp/help.md

   - Server address (either domain name or IP)
   - Username and password

+### Q: What do I need to fill in as server address?
+An IP or hostname?

+Generally you should use hostnames (domain name) as server addresses, so that you don't need to take care of IP changes.

+However, if you are using unreliable DNS service, or you want to enforce IPv4 / IPv6 connections (server is dual-stack), you can fill in IPs instead.
+In that case, you might also need to fill in the hostname field (server name) to pass TLS validation.

 ### Q: What is a hostname and when should I provide it?

 In most cases, the hostname is the same as the domain name of the server and you don’t need to provide twice.
 A hostname is used to verify the identity of the server.
 If the name in the server’s certificate does not match the hostname, an error occurs and TLS validation fails.